GenieFramework/Genie.jl/docs/src/guides/Controlling_Load_Order_Of_Genie_Apps.md

 Abc.jl
 def.jl
 Foo.jl
-xyz.jl
+-x-yz.jl
 ```

 and we want to decide the load order of these files.
 To achieve this behavior, we can simply create a `.autoload` file in the directory containing your `.jl` files with content(developer preferred load order) as follows:

 ```
-xyz.jl
+--x-yz.jl
 def.jl
 Abc.jl
 -Foo.jl
 ```

-where (-) means exclude the file from Genie's autoload sequence.
+where (-) means exclude the file from Genie's autoload sequence and (--) means remove file starting with (-) from Genie Load sequence.
 Now the load order of our directory is going to be

 ```
-xyz.jl
 def.jl
 Abc.jl
 Aaa.jl